 Who or what are the most important influences on your musical life?

 Whilst reading music at Manchester University, I discovered the Lindsay String Quartet, the University’s Quartet in Residence, under the direction of its founder Peter Cropper.
-Peter not only taught me violin but also showed me how to make music come alive, to how to make it communicate a series of strong emotions.
+Peter not only taught me violin but also showed me how to make music come alive, and how to make it communicate a series of strong emotions.
 Playing in the University String Quartet was now exciting!
 Read an article about Peter.

 I also developed my conducting skills at this time, conducting the University Chamber Orchestra, and after graduating I moved to the USA to study for a Masters Degree in Orchestral Conducting.
 I’d considered taking conducting up as a profession with professional orchestras but soon realised that I preferred conducting amateur orchestras.